Prosecutor: Pregnant teen killed while being shown photos

 The daughter, 24-year-old Desiree Figueroa, then pried Ochoa-Lopez’s fingers from the cord while her mother continued to strangle the teen, Murphy said.

-Ortiz denied bond to the Figueroas, who are charged with murder, and to Clarisa Figueroa’s boyfriend, 40-year-old Piotr Bobak, who is charged with the concealment of a homicide.
+Ortiz denied bond to the Figueroas, who are charged with murder, saying she felt “the presumption is great” that they committed a “heinous and brutal murder” and that they pose “a real and present” danger to the community.
+She also denied bond to Clarisa Figueroa’s boyfriend, 40-year-old Piotr Bobak, who is charged with the concealment of a homicide.

+The mother’s lawyer asked Ortiz to place the Figueroas in protective custody for their safety, given “the nature of the case.”

-Clarisa Figueroa, 46, apparently wanted to raise another child two years after her adult son died of natural causes, investigators said.
+Clarisa Figueroa, 46, apparently wanted to raise another child a year after her adult son died of natural causes, investigators said.

 “Words cannot express how disgusting and thoroughly disturbing these allegations are,” Police Superintendent Eddie Johnson told reporters at a news conference to announce the charges.
 They came three weeks after the disappearance of Ochoa-Lopez, whose body was discovered this week in a garbage can in the backyard of Figueroa’s home on the city’s Southwest Side, about 4 miles from Ochoa-Lopez’s own home.